stollander33/docs/docs/developers/developer_guide.md

 You can list active services with `rapydo list --services`

-Active services are a combination of services enabled by configuring the `ACTIVATE_SERVICENAME` environment variable in `projects/$PROJECT_NAME/project_configuration.yaml` and services automatically actived due to dependency rules
+Active services are a combination of services enabled by configuring the `ACTIVATE_SERVICENAME`  variable in `projects/$PROJECT_NAME/project_configuration.yaml` or `.projectrc` and services automatically activated due to dependency rules.

-For example by configuring `ACTIVATE_CELERY: 1` in `project_configuration.yaml` both Celery and RabbitMQ will be enabled.
-Celery is configured by default to use RabbitMQ as both broker and backend.
-If you prefer to configure MongoDB as Celery backend (recommended choice) you can add the following configuration in `project_configuration.yaml`:

-    ACTIVATE_MONGODB: 1
-    CELERY_BACKEND: MONGODB
-    CELERY_BACKEND_HOST: mongo.dockerized.io
-    CELERY_BACKEND_PORT: 27017
+By activating a service both backend  will  establish a connection by using one of the confgured extension:

+- SQLAlchemy
+- Neo4j
+- MongoDB
+- RabbitMQ
+- Celery
+- Celery-beat
+- iRODS
+- Pushpin

+If you want to activate the service but NOT the connection from the backend you can add a `SERVICENAME_ENABLE_CONNECTOR=True` variable in `projects/$PROJECT_NAME/project_configuration.yaml` or `.projectrc`

+If you want to activate the connection from the backend but NOT a container for the service, you can configure the SERVICENAME_HOST with an external host.

+To summarize:

+Service container enabled + Backend connection enable -> ACTIVATE_SERVICENAME

+Service container enabled - Backend connection disabled -> ACTIVATE_SERVICENAME && SERVICENAME_ENABLE_CONNECTOR

+Service container disabled - Backend connection enable -> SERVICENAME_HOST

+Service container disabled - Backend connection disabled -> nothing

 ## Enable Rabbit Management Plugin